Thickening Agent Types

-Starches that aren’t thoroughly cooked properly have a very “starchy” flavor that can come through very prominently in your food.
+Starches that are not thoroughly cooked properly have a very “starchy” flavor that can come through prominently in your food.
 This is why it is important to continually taste your food to ensure the starch has been cooked.

-A whitewash thickening agent is a mixture of flour and water that has been combined and then added to a soup/sauce.
+A whitewash thickening agent is a mixture of flour and water that has been combined prior.
+The mixed liquid is then added to a soup/sauce.
 While it works well, the combination of water and flour produce a very flavorless thickener.
 A whitewash also has a risk of separation with what it was thickening.
 A whitewash is best used when you need to thicken a dish that is to be served immediately and can withstand a hit in the flavor department.
 Overall, a whitewash is a cheap, fast solution for thickening that can be used in a pinch.

 A slurry thickening agent is the same as a whitewash, except cornstarch is used instead of flour.
 Cornstarch is mixed with water and then added to the soup/sauce.
 Never add dry cornstarch to a product that needs thickening, as you will produce lumps that will be next to impossible to use.
 The proper technique is to add a cold slurry to a hot liquid while stirring constantly.
 Starches begin to gelatinize around 60C (140F), so don’t be alarmed when you don’t notice immediate thickening action.
 A common mistake is thinking there isn’t enough slurry and adding more, resulting in an incredibly thick liquid once the starches do gelatinize.

 A cornstarch slurry is preferable over a whitewash.
 The thickening power is more prominent which results in less flavor loss.
 Cornstarch slurries tend to separate from fats and other liquids if kept for long periods.

 A roux is comprised of, by weight, 50% flour and 50% fat.
 It is always suggested you use butter as your fat, but you may also use canola/olive oil/other oils.
 Just remember, the oil you use will have an adverse impact your flavor.
 While I won’t get into using a roux here, it will be covered in later articles.

 There are 3 stages of a roux.